 2. Quitting day job without a proper plan

-Don’t make this mistake of new freelancers.
+Don’t make this mistake new freelancers.
 Look before you leap.
-Get a pen and paper, sit down somewhere quiet and start writing down what skills you have that you can market.
+Get a pen and paper, sit down somewhere quiet and start writing what skills you have that you can market.
 Choose one that a client will be willing to pay for.
 You may be tempted to choose the newest cool skill.
 But choose something that is in demand, to save yourself the trouble of having to educate people about.
 Find out whether you will be developing any new skills to improve your chances of landing a client.
 Plan how you are going to market yourself as a freelancer.

 3. Not developing an entrepreneurial mindset

 Most people go into freelancing with the mindset of an employee.
 Big mistake!
 Yes, you are the boss.
 Don’t forget that you are on your own.
 You must be responsible for your work.
 Be responsible for your clients.
 Don’t over promise and under deliver.
 That is the road to disaster.
 Not only will you lose the client.
 Bad news spreads fast.
 You will also lose any future clients.
 Market yourself on your initiative.

 4. Not studying the Legal side of things